jorol/processing-marc/tools.md

 ### Perl

 Some of these tools require a [Perl](https://www.perl.org/) interpreter.
-I recommend to install a local Perl environment on your system using [`perlbrew`](https://perlbrew.pl/):
+It is recommended to install a local Perl environment on your system using [`perlbrew`](https://perlbrew.pl/):

 ```terminal
 # install perlbrew